vegaprotocol/documentation/docs/concepts/assets/accounts.md

 Each vault account handles one asset.

+### Create a vault
+Submitting a `CreateVault` transaction will create a vault for others to contribute to.

+The transaction needs to include the following information for the vault:
+- Settlement asset for the vault.
+- Metadata describing the vault.
+- Fee period, which sets the frequency of the vault's fees assessment
+- Management fee factor.
+- Performance fee factor.
+- Redemption dates
+- The cutoff period following the redemption date until which a redemption request is queued

+Once a vault is created, if the vault manager wants to transfer ownership to another party, they'll need to submit a `ChangeVaultOwnership` transaction with the vault ID and the Vega public key of the new vault manager.

 ### Contribute to a vault
 To deposit assets into a vault, a participant will need to submit a `depositIntoVault` transaction, which includes the vault ID (account ID), and the amount to contribute.